SleepyG11/localizer/README.md

 - `cachePrintf`: Should use cache for patterns insertion (default: `true`).

 *All cache options increase localization speed for frequently used locales, keys and data.*
-*Each individual can be disabled, which reduce memory usage by cost of speed.*
+*Each individual can be disabled, which may reduce memory usage by cost of speed.*

 Using constructor without options equals to:
 ```js